XodoDocs/itext-legacy-tmc-techblog/html2pdf/tagmapping.md

 4. Return to parent
 The Layout object is now complete.
 It contains its child elements and its CSS is also applied.
 This object will now be returned to its parent tag for further handling.

-TODO use example to demonstrate the 4 steps. use flow created by Samuel, the stack diagram.
+TODO use example to demonstrate the 4 steps.
+Possibly use flow created by Samuel, the stack diagram.

 ### ITagWorker, ITagWorkerAssemblers, and ITagWorkerFactory

 The actual processing of the HTML tags into iText objects happens in the ITagWorker implementations.
 We've provided a standard implementation for every HTML tag we support.
+We tried to make it extensible as possible.

 It is important to know that for each tag the HtmlProcessor encounters, by default a new TagWorker instance will be created.